chamaloriz/cult-of-the-done/content/projects/created-the-3ronds-website.md

 # Then I generated a ssh-key for that user using this command
 # First I enter the 3ronds user bash console
 sudo -u 3ronds bash
+# or use this if sudo is not available
+su - 3ronds -s /bin/bash

 # And generate the key for that user
 # I just press enter we don't need a password for this key
 ssh-keygen -t ed25519 -C "3ronds server"